-The TS procedure (Figure 2) starts from the initial timetable Q provided by the constructive algorithm and, at each iteration, fully explores the neighborhood $\mathcal{N}(Q)$ (in this implementation $\mathcal{V}(Q) = \mathcal{N}(Q)$) to select the next movement m.
-The movement definition used here is the same as in Schaerf [1999], and involves the swapping of two values in the timetable of a teacher $i \in T$, which can be defined as the triplet $\langle i, p_1, p_2 \rangle$, such that $q{ip_1} \neq q{ip_2}, p_1 < p_2$ and $p_1, p_2 \in \{1, \ldots, p\}$.
+same as in [12], and involves the swapping of two values in the timetable of a teacher $i \in T$, which can be defined as the triple $\langle i, p_1, p_2 \rangle$, such that $q{ip_1} \neq q{ip_2}$, $p_1 < p_2$ and $p_1, p_2 \in \{1, \dots, p\}$.
 Clearly, any timetable can be reached through a sequence of these movements that is, at most, the number of lessons in the requirements matrix.
-The time complexity of exploring $\mathcal{N}(x)$ is $O(t \cdot p^2 \cdot EV)$, where EV is the cost of evaluating each neighbor solution, which can be efficiently done by recomputing only costs related to teacher i and conflicts in periods p_1 and p_2 .

 Once a movement m is selected, it will be kept in the tabu list during the next tabuTenure(m) iterations.
 In order to hinder the occurrence of cycling, tabuTenure(m) is not a fixed value, but is randomly selected from values close to a central value (c{tenure} input parameter).
-The allowable deviation from this value is defined by the φ input parameter ($\varphi \in [0, 1]$), such that it will determine the range of possible values for tabu tenure (line 19).
+The allowable deviation from this value is defined by the φ input parameter ($\varphi \in [0,1]$), such that it will determine the range of possible values for tabu tenure (line 19).
 Insertions and removals in tabu list can be made at every iteration (line 20).
-The aspiration criterion defined is that the movement will lose its tabu status if its application produces the best solution found so far (line 11).
+The aspiration criterion defined is that the movement will loose its tabu status if its application produces the best solution found so far (line 11).

-Since short-term memory is not enough to prevent the search process from becoming trapped in certain regions of the search space, some diversification strategy is necessary.
-In the proposed method, long-term memory is used to guide the diversification procedure.
-The motivation to employ a memory-guided diversification procedure instead of random restart is twofold: first, information loss incurred from random restart is avoided and, second, the use of memory to guide the diversification process, hopefully, diminishes the risk of revisiting the same region of the search space.
+Since short term memory is not enough to prevent the search process from becoming entrenched in certain regions of the search space, some diversification strategy is necessary.
+In the proposed method, long term memory is used to guide the diversification procedure.
+The motivation to employ a memory guided diversification procedure instead of random re-start is twofold: firstly, information loss incurred from random re-start is avoided and secondly, the use of memory to guide the diversification process, hopefully, diminishes the risk of revisiting the same region of the search space.

-Two types of long-term memory are proposed.
-The first type involves the storage of transition measures, counting the frequency of movements involving each teacher and class.
-The second type involves the storage of residency measures counting the number of times in which each lesson has occupied a given period.
-Every time a movement is done, long-term memory information is updated (line 17), and every time the best solution is updated, long-term memory is cleared (line 23).
+Two types of long term memory are proposed.
+The first type regards the storage of transition measures, counting the frequency of movements involving each teacher and class.
+The second type regards the storage of residency measures counting the number of times in which each lesson has occupied a given period.
+Every time a movement is done, long term memory information is updated (line